 Those accusatory and aggressive comments and posts are a highly emotional response to the inflammatory articles you can find online.

-Articles done by people that dedicate their time to make uninformative posts full of half truths and bloody images making it difficult to find a solution to this problem.
+Articles did by people that dedicate their time to make uninformative posts full of half-truths and bloody images making it difficult to find a solution to this problem.
 Articles that infuriates a bunch of people that behave like cattle, having exactly the reaction intended, giving clicks and shares (a.k.a. money) and not offering a single useful thing to the real issue.
-Articles that exists only to make Facebook algorithms see this or that page as relevant.
+Articles that exist only to make Facebook algorithms see this or that page as relevant.
 Articles that make people scream loud about how the Faroese community can sleep at night without considering getting to know them to understand their motives.

-Usually I support the actions of NGO like Sea Shepherd but their presence on the island is awful, imposing and highly counterproductive.
+Usually, I support the actions of NGO like Sea Shepherd but their presence on the island is awful, imposing and highly counterproductive.
 They are not helping anyone, they are acting like the warriors of all truth and knowledge (and they are actually spreading lies).
-And we all know what happens when a group of people act like that, don’t we?
+And we all know what happens when a group of people acts like that, don’t we?